-You must

-submit a You must submit the
+You must submit a You must submit the

+Subilit a 1 ou must submit the

 For each The report must contain report

-T T . , , 1.
+1 T .
+1 1.
 Existing non-emergency, non-black start stationary RICE 100≤HP≤500 located at a major source of HAP; existing non-emergency, non-black start stationary CI RICE >500 HP located at a major source of HAP; existing non-emergency 4SRB stationary RICE >500 HP located at a major source of HAP; existing non-emergency, non-black start stationary CI RICE >300 HP located at an area source of HAP; new or reconstructed non-emergency stationary RICE >500 HP located at a major source of HAP; and new or reconstructed non-emergency 4SLB stationary RICE 250≤HP≤500 located at a major source of HAP Compliance report emission limitations or operating limitations that apply to you, a statement that there were no deviations from the emission limitations or operating limitations during the reporting period.
 If there were no periods during which the CMS, including CEMS and CPMS, was out-of-control, as specified in i.
 Semiannually according to the requirements in § 63.6650(b)(1)-(5) for engines that are not limited use stationary RICE subject to numerical emission limitations; and ii.
 Annually according to the requirements in § 63.6650(b)(6)-(9) for engines that are limited use stationary RICE subject to numerical emission limitations. b.
 If you had a deviation from any emission limitation or operating limitation during the reporting period, the information in § 63.6650(d).
 If there were periods during which the CMS, including CEMS and CPMS, was out-of-control, as specified in § 63.8(c)(7), the information in § 63.6650(e); or i.
-Semiannually according to the requirements in § 63.6650(b). c.
-If you had a malfunction during the reporting period, the information in § 63.6650(c)(4). i.
+Semiannually according to the requirements in § 63.6650(b). i.
 Semiannually according to the requirements in § 63.6650(b).
 2. New or reconstructed non- emergency stationary RICE that combusts landfill gas or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis Report i.
 Annually, according to the requirements in § 63.6650. b.
 The operating limits provided in your federally enforceable permit, and any deviations from these limits; and i.
 See item 2.a.i. c.
 Any problems or errors suspected with the meters. i.
 See item 2.a.i.
 3. Existing non-emergency, non-black start 4SLB and 4SRB stationary RICE >500 HP located at an area source of HAP that are not remote stationary RICE and that operate more than 24 hours per calendar year Compliance report a.
 The results of the annual compliance demonstration, if conducted during the reporting period. i.
 Semiannually according to the requirements in § 63.6650(b)(1)-(5).

-4. Emergency stationary RICE that Report a.
-The information in § 63.6650(h)(1) i. annually according to

-operate or are contractually ob igated to the requirements in

-be available for more than 15 h ours per § 63.6650(h)(2)-(3).

-year for the purposes specified in

-§ 63.6640(f)(2)(ii) and (iii) or t hat

-operate for the purposes specif ied in
+4. Emergency stationary RICE that operate or are contractually obligated to a.
+The information in § 63.6650(h)(1) i. annually according to the requirements in be available for more than 15 hours per § 63.6650(h)(2)-(3). year for the purposes specified in § 63.6640(f)(2)(ii) and (iii) or that operate for the purposes specified in § 63.6640(f)(4)(ii)

-§ 63.6640(f)(4)(ii)